 Diagnosing Liver Fluke

-When investigating production loss/diarrhoea, liver fluke can be diagnosed in a variety of ways, depending on the stage of disease.
+When investigating production loss/diarrhoea, liver fluke can be diagnosed in a variety of ways.
+This depends on the stage of disease.

-Blood or milk antibody ELISA tests can detect early infection before eggs are produced, however antibodies are also known to persist for 4-10 weeks after treatment so can simply mean the animal has been only exposed to the parasite.
+Blood or milk antibody ELISA tests can detect early infection before eggs are produced.
+However, antibodies are also known to persist for 4-10 weeks after treatment.
+This can simply mean the animal has been only exposed to the parasite.

 Controlling Liver Fluke